 $linksmodule = $ccpage->buildModule(“links”);

-This can also be used, for example, to display the most recent blog post for the blog “News” below the comic in my comic template.
+This can also be used, for example, to display the most recent blog post for the blog “News” with slug "news" below the comic in my comic template.
 I could do this like so:

 $blogmodule = $ccpage->buildModule(“news”);